ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

    An Attester sends Evidence proactively to a Verifier, often using externally generated freshness indicators.

 3. *Streaming Remote Attestation*:
-   A persistent subscription-based model where Evidence is pushed continuously to interested Verifiers, optionally via a Broker.
+   A persistent subscription-based model where Evidence is pushed continuously to interested Verifiers, optionally via a broker.

 As a basis to describe the interaction models is this document, the example of attestation Evidence conveyance is used to illustrate the usage scenarios.
 This document aims to: